© Imperium Commodity Search is a specialist brand of MET Recruitment (London) Ltd. - All rights reserved

 3.4 The fee payable to the Agency by the Client for an Introduction resulting in an Engagement is calculated in accordance with the Agency’s accompanying Scale of Fees which is based on annual Remuneration at the commencement of the Engagement.
 VAT is payable in addition to the fee.

-3.5 If there are exceptional circumstances (commission etc) where an annualised pay figure cannot be determined at outset, before any Introduction the Agency will agree with the Client (and confirm in writing) a pay figure on which the Agency’s fee will be based.
+3.6 If there are exceptional circumstances (commission only, for example) where an annualised pay figure cannot be determined at outset, before any Introduction the Agency will agree with the Client (and confirm in writing) a pay figure on which the Agency’s fee will be based.

 - To qualify for a refund guarantee under this clause the Client must pay the Agency’s fee within 14 days of the date of the invoice and must notify the Agency in writing of the termination of the Engagement within 7 days of its termination.